-Requires use of a Division of Behavioral Health approved screening or assessment instrument and/or self-report or recent illegal activity involving substance abuse with emphasis on the most recent 12 months.
+Self-report or recent illegal activity involving substance abuse with emphasis on the most recent 12 months can also be used to determine substance abuse.

 No problem indicates that there is no alcohol or drug abuse or that alcohol or drugs do not interfere with the offender's functioning.